 Kaltoumi concluded the interview by saying, “I would only encourage ShelterBox in their task which is admirable; I lived a respectful life thanks to their kindness and I am deeply grateful for that.”

-Urgent Cameroon Appeal
+Urgent Cameroon appeal

 We urgently need your help to support people in Cameroon who have fled unthinkable violence, leaving everything behind.